-Congratulations!
 You are one week closer to meeting your baby.
 Here is what you can expect this week.

 What changes are occurring with your body?

 Round ligament pain is most common during the second trimester.
-Women begin complaining of a sharp pain in their abdomen or hip area that is either on one side or both.
+This is characterized as sharp pain in the abdomen or hip area on one or both sides as the round ligament stretches.
 Some women even report pain that extends into the groin area.

 How big is your baby?

-Pregnancy Week 19: What is happening with your baby?
+What is happening with your baby?

 While your baby is continuing to grow, the development that is occurring is very specific.
-For example, the kidneys are making urine, and hair is beginning to sprout on his/her scalp.
-The parts of the brain that are responsible for the senses are specializing.
-If you are having a baby girl, she already has 6 million eggs formed in her ovaries.*
+For example, the kidneys are making urine, and hair is beginning to sprout on your baby’s scalp.
+Additionally, the parts of the brain that are responsible for the senses are specializing.

-Pregnancy Week 19: What should you plan for this week?
+What should you plan for this week?

-Many herbs that you might think are completely harmless may stimulate uterine muscles that could cause a miscarriage.
+Many herbs that you may think are completely harmless may stimulate uterine muscles that could cause a miscarriage.
 It is always best to play it safe.
-We have done some research on some natural common herbs that can and can not be used, but again check with a health care professional before using any type of herb or medication.
+We have done some research on some natural common herbs that can and cannot be used during pregnancy, but again, check with a health care professional before using any type of herb or medication.

-Pregnancy Week 19: Tips for making your pregnancy better
+Tips for making your pregnancy better

-Pregnancy Week 19: Tips for mom’s partner
+Tips for mom’s partner

 Do something your partner wants to do, even if you dislike doing it.
 Try to do this willingly, and without complaining.
 A little bit of effort can go a long way.